 Chaplain Jan Fuller grew up in Beirut, Lebanon, where, by the time she was 22, she had lived through four Middle Eastern wars and had become an expert in artillery.
 She is bilingual in Arabic and English.
 She knows that respect between religions is necessary to the survival of the human race.
 As a young adult, she engaged in a long search for a spiritual home, and eventually settled in the Episcopal Church.
 Along the way she found many things to appreciate in lots of different spiritual communities.
-Jan is a certified trainer for Crucial Conversations, a way of using conflict to enhance conversation.
+Jan is a certified trainer for Crucial Conversations, a way of using conflict to enhance conversation, and a graduate of Yale Divinity School.
 She is an experienced counselor and likes to laugh.
 Jan’s son, Sam, is a student at Radford University, and she lives in Burlington with her dog, Little Bit.

 Father Peter Tremblay – Catholic Campus Minister and Associate Chaplain for Catholic Life

 Fr.
 Peter Tremblay was born and raised outside of Buffalo New York where he developed an affinity for chicken wings and snow.
 He attended Franciscan University of Steubenville and, after graduating, he joined the Franciscan Friars.
 He studied at Washington Theological Union receiving a Masters of Divinity degree and has been ordained a Catholic Priest since 2012.

 Throughout his life, Fr.
 Peter has had various and diverse work experiences including working on a farm, truck driving, rebuilding houses for the poor, serving as an associate pastor, and most recently teaching in a high school.
 Apart from ministry his hobbies include woodworking and furniture making, along with reading and studying theology, philosophy, and science.

 Rev. Dr. Joel Harter – Associate Chaplain for Protestant Life